 No annuities are due throughout the application process.
-The first annuity is paid on the first anniversary of the filing date after the grant in Spain.
+The first annuity is paid three months after the first anniversary of the filing date following the grant in Spain.

-After the first annuity has been paid, all subsequent annuities must be paid annually on the anniversary of the filing date.
-The due date should be the month and date corresponding to the filing date.
+After the first annuity has been paid, all subsequent annuities must be paid annually, three months after the anniversary of the filing date.
+The due date should be the last day of the third month after the date corresponding to the filing date.

-For example, if the filing date was on November 9, then all subsequent annuities will be due on November 9 each year.
+For example, if the filing date was March 31, then all subsequent annuities will be due by June 30 each year.

 In Spain, there are other types of intellectual property besides patents.
 These include utility models and designs.

 We are currently working on articles which will explain the rules for the renewal of these types of intellectual property.
 If you need any help renewing these and are looking for a cost-efficient solution, get in touch with us.